Is Amsterdam safe to visit? A comprehensive safety guide

 Safest neighborhoods in Amsterdam

 Just like with any city, Amsterdam neighborhoods come in all shapes and sizes.
-There are those that are great to visit and there are those that are unsavory and you want to steer clear of, especially at night.
-When looking for accommodations, look in the safest neighborhoods.
+When looking for accommodations let's take a look at some of the safest neighborhoods.

 Old Centrum